100 Notable alumni of

 -

-Bernard Chang is a Canadian-American artist/designer best known for his work in the comic book industry and entertainment design.
+Bernard Chang is a Canadian-American artist and designer known for his work in the comic book industry and entertainment design.

 -